rogerbinns/apsw/doc/async.rst

 Wall

-    Wall clock time in seconds for the test to run.
+    Wall clock time in seconds for the Configuration to run.

 CpuTotal / CpuEvtLoop / CpuDbWorker